 Localized cryotherapy is the exposure of the human body to hyper-cooled air in targeted areas of the body for the management of pain and inflammation and the application of cryofacials.

-Unlike Whole Body Cryotherapy, which triggers an internal systemic anti-inflammatory response in the body, Spot Cryotherapy is comparable to “icing”, but is much more powerful and efficient.
+Unlike Whole Body Cryotherapy, which is used for immersing the body in a pool of hyper-cooled air, Spot Cryotherapy is comparable to “icing”, but can have a more profound and efficicient effect.

-A Cryofacial is a localized cryotherapy treatment using a non-invasive technique that uses gentle bursts of pressurized, hyper-cooled air to rapidly lower the surface temperature of the clients scalp and skin on both the face and the neck.
+A Cryofacial is a localized cryotherapy treatment using a non-medical and non-invasive technique that uses gentle bursts of pressurized, hyper-cooled air to rapidly lower the surface temperature of the clients skin on both the face and the neck.

 The cold temperature instantly causes the skin to tighten, which helps fill in wrinkles and fine lines.

 Is localized cryotherapy safe?